Timeline for the day of the September 11 attacks: 8:00 a.m.

 8:49:34: The first network television and radio reports of an explosion or incident at the World Trade Center.
 CNN breaks into a Ditech commercial at 8:49.
 The CNN screen subtitle first reads "WORLD TRADE CENTER DISASTER".
 Carol Lin, the first TV network anchor to break the news of the attacks, says:

 This just in.
 You are looking at obviously a very disturbing live shot there.
 That is the World Trade Center, and we have unconfirmed reports this morning that a plane has crashed into one of the towers of the World Trade Center.
 CNN Center right now is just beginning to work on this story, obviously calling our sources and trying to figure out exactly what happened, but clearly something relatively devastating happening this morning there on the south end of the island of Manhattan.
 That is, once again, a picture of one of the towers of the World Trade Center.

 Just a minute later, Sean Murtagh, CNN vice president of finance, in an on-air phone call, says from his office in the CNN New York bureau that a large passenger commercial jet was seen to hit the World Trade Center.
 The first email bulletins of breaking news from CNN and MSNBC report "fire at tower of World Trade Center".
 Both CNN and MSNBC's websites receive such heavy traffic that many of their web servers fail under the strain of the vast amounts of traffic.
 BBC News web servers remain operational, and their website shows a picture of the North Tower on fire.
 Minutes later, email news bulletins revise the reports of fire to a plane crash.

 8:50: NEADS is notified that a plane has struck the World Trade Center as its on-duty personnel continue to try to locate Flight 11 on radar.

+8:50 (approx.) An American Airlines employee at LaGuardia Airport calls American Airlines headquarters to inform them that a plane has crashed into the World Trade Center.

+8:50: Delta Air Lines Flight 1489 reports the sight of smoke coming from Lower Manhattan to New York Center controller David Bottiglia.
+Bottiglia acknowledges the message and agrees to pass it on.
+This is the first word any pilots in flight receive of the incident.
+Bottiglia then notices that Flight 175 has changed its transponder code and asks it to recycle the transponder back to the correct code.
+Flight 175 does not reply.
+Bottiglia makes five unsuccessful attempts to contact Flight 175 over the next three minutes.

 8:50: FDNY 1st Battalion chief Joseph Pfeifer is the first fire chief to enter the World Trade Center after the North Tower impact.
 He is joined by several FDNY companies on entry as he starts setting up command in the tower.

 8:50: Local New York radio station WOR news anchor Ed Walsh makes the station's first on-air report of the incident.